-When a taxpayer asks the IRS to eliminate their tax debt through an offer in compromise, the IRS will look at the persons assets and past income to determine if there is a likely chance that the taxpayer will be able to pay back the total tax owed.
+When a taxpayer asks the IRS to eliminate their tax debt through an offer in compromise, the IRS will look at the persons assets and past income to determine if an IRS collateral agreement is warranted.
+If there is a likely chance that the taxpayer will be able to pay back the total tax owed.
 In some cases, if the taxpayers income history has been variable, the IRS will want to get a portion of the future income above certain thresholds.
 This is known as a future income offset agreement.
 It is not a typical request but it is sometimes part of the settlement with the IRS.
 The good news is that this may cause the deal to be accepted by the IRS, so it is worth considering.

 While this arrangement has certain complexities, the overall idea is that the taxpayer may be able to afford more in the future than what they show they can afford today (on a form 433(OIC), and within certain limits, that they can pay more than the total amount offered if it was paid overtime.
 While this money is not a certain guaranteed payment to the IRS, it may cause them to be willing to accept the deal with the hope that in the future they may get more.
 From my experience, the IRS will only look to the next few years, so it would not be the case that five years from now they are still trying to get money from you.

 IRS Collateral Agreement